Does Canadian Jewry have a unique character as opposed to American Jewry?

-Rabbi Marmur: Canadian Reform Jews have often felt like the stepchildren of American Reform.
+Rabbi Marmur: Canadian Reform often receive less attention than American Reform.
 Voices have been raised in favor of creating a separate organization that better reflects our specific profile, but proximity to the great American Jewish centers as well as the common language and countless cultural and economic links make separation quite unrealistic.
 Thus we choose to be loyal members of the Union for Reform Judaism.
 Many of us also appreciate the vitality and resourcefulness of American Reform, despite living in its shadow.

 Rabbi Lerner: Our major challenge is to stay distinctly Canadian, contributing to the whole of North American Jewish life, while learning from Jews in the United States, for what transpires in America often (but not always) arrives in Canada.

 What does it mean for us to have a Biennial in Canada?

 Rabbi Lerner: It's an opportunity for Americans to explore the Judaism of another country, where Canadians think differently about government, personal rights, group rights, healthcare, gun control, and the importance of traditions.
 They will also learn more about the Canadian psyche-Canadians are more than Americans with health insurance and without guns.
 Plus an exploration of Jewish life in Toronto, as well as the culture of the city itself, may well offer insights worth exporting to the United States.